 In general I start with a fairly sharp HB grade and use a 3B to emphasise the darkest areas.
 I would recommend using a very sharp HB for detail like the eye-lashes.
 Then use a much rounder tip HB and 2B to soften the image.
 This will help you create the gradient of tones within the shaded areas.

 You will be amazed at how subtle differences in shape and tone can help you create expressive eyes.

-You will be amazed at the subtle differences in shape and tone that can help you create expression, as you look at, and draw, different eyes from the reference material you have collected, you will begin to see how those shapes can help you create more lifelike and expressive drawings.
-This will bring your artwork to life.
+Look at and practice drawing different eyes from all the reference material you have collected.
+You will begin to see how those shapes can help you create more lifelike and expressive drawings.
+Doing this will bring your artwork to life.
 The eyes are the windows to the soul, and time spent here can make any drawing a pleasure.

-Scroll down for more eye drawing inspiration.
+Scroll down for more eye drawing ideas and inspiration.

 Browse our selection of art related tutorials, ideas, and inspiration.